open-cluster-management-io/governance-policy-addon-controller/README.md

 commands will override each other, as opposed to being merged.

 To address this issue, there are some separate annotations that can be applied independently:

 - `addon.open-cluster-management.io/on-multicluster-hub` - set to "true" on the
   governance-policy-framework addon when deploying it on a self-managed hub.
 It has no effect on other addons.
+Alternatively, this annotation can be set on the hub's ManagedCluster object.
 - `log-level` - set to an integer to adjust the logging levels on the addon.
 A higher number will generate more logs.
 Note that logs from libraries used by the addon will be 2 levels below this setting; to get a `v=5` log message from a library, annotate the addon with `log-level=7`.
+- `policy.open-cluster-management.io/sync-policies-on-multicluster-hub` - set this to "true" only
+  when the hub is imported by another hub.
+This is a very advanced use-case and should almost never be used.
+Alternatively, this annotation can be set on the hub's ManagedCluster object.

 ## Getting Started - Development